Product Strategy

 The Data Model: Your Vision Made Structural

-Now we get to the most revealing artifact of all.
+The data model is the most revealing artifact of all.

 A data model answers the question: what do we believe are the fundamental objects in this domain, and how do they relate to each other?

 Consider a B2B SaaS company that treats customer and account as the same object.
 That’s a statement of belief: we think the buyer and the user are always the same.
-The moment you need to support enterprise procurement, resellers, or multi-stakeholder deals, the data model becomes a constraint and refactoring it is expensive, slow, and risky.
+The moment you need to support enterprise procurement, resellers, or multi-stakeholder deals, the data model becomes a constraint, and refactoring it is expensive, slow, and risky.

 The data model is a worldview.
 Make sure it’s the right one.